Ara225/reed-jobseeker-api/README.md

 Picked Reed pretty much randomly

 # Technical notes
 N.B.
-Seems like there's some sort of location locking on the API - pity as my lovely tests always get a 401 See https://www.reed.co.uk/developers/jobseeker
+Seems like there's some sort of location locking on the API - pity as my lovely tests always get a 401 when running as a GitHub action

+See https://www.reed.co.uk/developers/jobseeker

 Search Results output
 {
     "results": [
         {

             "jobId": 40227781,
             "employerId": 563926,
             "employerName": "Modis",